 Practice breaths.
-This week, your baby's nostrils are starting to open up, which gives him the chance to practice breathing using his muscles and lungs.
+This week, your baby's nostrils are starting to open up, which gives him the chance to practice breathing using those newly developed muscles and lungs.
 There's no air to take in, of course, so instead he "inhales" and "exhales" amniotic fluid.

 Sucker punch.
-Your baby's sucking reflex is so strong that if his hand floats by his face, he'll suck on his thumb or fingers.
+Your baby's sucking reflex is so strong that if his hand floats by his face, he might suck on his thumb or fingers.
 Ultrasounds often show babies in utero sucking their thumbs.

 Up for grabs.
 If you hold out your finger to a newborn, you'll be amazed by the strength of his grip.
 Your baby is practicing his killer clutch right now.
 His favorite pull toy is his umbilical cord, but don't worry: The cord can take it!